rajan-31/3D-Objects-on-a-Path/README.md

 We can assume that p0, p1, p2 are not collinear and not too close to each other.

 up and down arrows can increase/decrease the speed of the object

+---

+- I have used external library to import 3d models (webgl-obj-loader, https://github.com/frenchtoast747/webgl-obj-loader)
+- Does object rotations need to be around x axis of object or world